-We have a chat with one of the best young illustrators & animators around, Holly Warburton; an awe inspiring artist based in Bath (UK), for our series interviewing incredibly talented emerging contemporary artists.
+We have a chat with awe inspiring young illustrator & animator, Holly Warburton; based in Bath (UK), for our series interviewing incredibly talented emerging contemporary artists, exploring deeper themes within.

 We first met Holly Warburton whilst she was studying Illustration and Animation at Kingston School Of Art, and since then she has gone on to collaborate with the TATE Gallery and many incredible projects brought to life in her magical unique style of animation.
 Her work captures the poetry of every day movements in a beautiful impressionistic colour pallet.